okta/okta.github.io/_source/_code/javascript/okta_sign-in_widget_ref.md

 For OpenID Connect and OAuth setup instructions, please take a look at these [setup instructions](https://github.com/oktadeveloper/okta-oauth-spa-authjs-osw/blob/master/Okta-OIDC_SPA_JS-OSW_DevSetupGuide.pdf).

-A working [OpenID Connect sample with the Okta Sign-In Widget](https://github.com/oktadeveloper/okta-oauth-spa-authjs-osw) can also be found on [GitHub].
+A working [OpenID Connect sample with the Okta Sign-In Widget](https://github.com/oktadeveloper/okta-oauth-spa-authjs-osw) can also be found on GitHub.

-The Okta Sign-In Widget also provides built-in support for social authentication (Facebook, LinkeIn and Google), which is built on top OpenID Connect and OAuth 2.0.
+The Okta Sign-In Widget also provides support for social authentication (Facebook, LinkeIn and Google), which is built on top OpenID Connect and OAuth 2.0.
 For social authentication setup instructions, please refer to [Social Authentication](/docs/api/resources/social_authentication.html).

 Important note: to get the Sign-In Widget to work with OpenID Connect, OAuth and social authentication, you must allow iframe embedding in the `Admin Console -> Settings -> Customization` page (`IFrame Embedding` section).